someguynamedmatt/hacker_watch/README.md

 `python hacker_watch.py "myusername" 1200` // This example will search for `myusername` every 30 mins

 This will watch `news.ycombinator.com/news` (first page only), and save a screenshot of the page if it finds a username that it's passed.

-> Will default save to whichever directory it's run from
+> Will default save `proof.png` to whichever directory it's initialized from

 Required args: